linode/terraform-provider-linode/docs/resources/instance_disk.md

 # linode\_instance\_disk

 Provides a Linode Instance Disk resource.
 This can be used to create, modify, and delete Linode Instance Disks.
+For more information, see the [Linode APIv4 docs](https://techdocs.akamai.com/linode-api/reference/post-add-linode-disk).

 **NOTE:** Deleting a disk will shut down the attached instance if the instance is booted.
 If the disk was not in use by the booted configuration profile, the instance will be automatically rebooted.